RobertStewart/log4mongo-java/README.md

 3. Wait about a minute until the replica set is established.
 You can run rs.status() in the mongo shell to look for direct confirmation it is ready.

 4. Build the JAR file using Maven2.
-This will run all the unit tests.
+The following command will run all the unit tests.
        $ mvn clean package

 5. Deploy the target/log4mongo-java-x.y.jar file, along with the Log4J and MongoDB